 The Project company and its shareholders focused their efforts on overcoming the adverse consequences as a result of the cumulative delays whereas the specific actions to be taken shall be:

 - Making a decision to change the financial conditions under the Contract for engineering, procurement and construction, respectively concluding an additional agreement, which provides more working capital to the contractor in order to meet due advance payments to equipment manufacturers and speed up deliveries;

-- Active involvement of the team of the Assignor in the activities to alleviate the environmental restrictions applicable to the crossings of large water bodies, conducting the procedures under the Environmental Protection Act with resources of the Assigner in order to obtain the final statements of the competent authority.
+- Active involvement of the team of the Contracting Entity in the activities to alleviate the environmental restrictions applicable to the crossings of large water bodies, conducting the procedures under the Environmental Protection Act with resources of the Assigner in order to obtain the final statements of the competent authority.

-- Introducing procedures on renewal of necessary permits and synchronizations using the Assignor’s resources;
+- Introducing procedures on renewal of necessary permits and synchronizations using the Contracting Entity’s resources;

 - Introducing policy and procedures for control on the construction site to prevent or minimize the risk of COVID-19 spread among personnel, directly involved with construction.

-- Full Assignor’s commitment to the process of compensating the agricultural land owners aiming at provision of easy and quick access of the Contractor to the affected plots of lands and avoiding compensation disputes.
+- Full Contracting Entity’s commitment to the process of compensating the agricultural land owners aiming at provision of easy and quick access of the Contractor to the affected plots of lands and avoiding compensation disputes.

-Despite the reduced pace of construction activities and the cumulative delay due to a combination of factors, the Greece-Bulgaria Gas Interconnection project is in an irreversible phase and according to the Contractor's forecast, the site should be handed over to the Assignor by the end of 2021.
+Despite the reduced pace of construction activities and the cumulative delay due to a combination of factors, the Greece-Bulgaria Gas Interconnection project is in an irreversible phase and according to the Contractor's forecast, the site should be handed over to the Contracting Entity by the end of 2021.

 For more information:

 Mobile: +359 885 074422